jawhitti/INTERCAL/README.md

 ## Acronyms
 This project is officially "Simple Component Intercal for .NET" ("SICK.NET").
-Inspired by, and building on Eric Raymond's work the compiler for this project is contained in *sick.exe*.
+Inspired by, and building on Eric Raymond's work on **ick** the compiler for this project is known as **sick**.

 # Project contents
-This project contains source code for two main binaries:
+This project contains a Visual Studio 2015 solution with two main project:
 * **sick.exe** - A conforming INTERCAL compiler for .NET
 * **intercal.runtime.dll** - A .NET assembly providing the standard system library and support code for the execution engine.
-# The SICK Compiler

 # Dependencies
 This compiler is written in C# and targets **.NET 4.0**.  **sick.exe** is modeled equally after Eric Raymond's